NLAFET/SyLVER/doc/source/subroutines.rst

    computations should be passed to this routine.

    :p integer ncpu [in]: number of CPUs to be used in the
-                         computations.
+                         execution of SyLVER routines.
-   :p integer ngpu [in]: number of GPUs to be used in the
+   :p integer ngpu [in]: number of GPUs to be used in the execution of
-                         computations.
+                         SyLVER routines.
 Note that if CUDA is not enabled during the compilation, this value
                          will be ignored.